asvilela/code-challenge/README.md

   /components

 ### Questions
-1 - What is the limit of container per truck / trip?
+1 - What is the limit of container per truck / trip?<br>
 For this development I considered only 3 containers per truck / trip.

-2 - What is the limit of beer boxes in each container?
+2 - What is the limit of beer boxes in each container?<br>
 For this development I considered only 100 boxes per container.

-3 - What is the logic to build the delivery routes?
+3 - What is the logic to build the delivery routes?<br>
 For this development I left a pre-established order.

 4 - Are Pubs registered?